What is PIK Interest?

 Here, we can see the direct impact that accrued interest (and the increased balance) has on the amount of interest due each period; or put differently, the compounding effects of PIK interest.

 For comparison, we’ll calculate the portion of interest expense paid in cash by multiplying the interest rate (4.0%) by the average subordinated notes balance.

 And since using the average balance in the interest expense formula introduces a circularity into our model, we’ll add a circuit breaker.

 - OFF: If the circularity cell ($K$4) is set to 1, the circuit breaker is turned off

 - ON: Or if a zero is entered into the cell, the circuit breaker is switched on, and the output will be zero (i.e. cutting off the circularity-inducing calculation)

 For instance, the Year 1 cash interest expense is equal to the 4.0% cash interest rate multiplied by the average of the beginning and ending Year 1 sub-notes balance ($1m and $1.08m).
 This comes out to $42k for the cash interest payment in Year 1.

 If the cash interest component did not exist and the form of interest was instead PIK, no cash interest would be paid throughout the term of the loan.

-Once the debt matures, the borrower must repay the original debt principal and all of the accrued interest.
+Once the debt matures, the borrower must repay the original debt principal and all the accrued interest.